mandozza/brad-pitt-movies/README.md

 #Brad Pitt Movies

-In a effort to teach myself React and Reack hooks i decided to build a simple web app that will display movies that can then be added to a watch list.
+In a effort to teach myself React and React hooks i decided to build a simple web app that will display movies that can then be added to a watch list.

 At first this will read the data locally , phase 2 will be to integrate with a api.